jonathanlermitage/tikione-jacocoverage/README.md

 ##### ``>> Project Status >>`` I am currently too much busy: other urgent projects, personal life, a terrible lack of free time and a new job.
 Ant projects support is over, I prefer to integrate contributions and provide bugfixes only.
-I'll focus on Maven projects support only.
+I'll focus on Maven projects support asap.
 Thx for your understanding.

 ## Java Code Coverage for NetBeans